Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Authors

-1 Motor Behavior Department, Faculty of Sports Sciences, Urmia University, Urmia, Iran.
+2 Department of Motor Behavior and Sport Management, Faculty of Sport Sciences, Urmia University, Urmia, Iran.

 Abstract